 6. Urine Therapy?

-There are female friends of mine told me not to do urine therapy when going camping.
+There are female friends of mine who told me not to do urine therapy when going camping.
 In case you don’t know what is urine therapy all about, it is an alternative medicine with the use of human urine for medicinal or cosmetic purposes.
 People who preach this therapy will use their own urine and massage on their skin.

 They claimed that urine is comprised of essential nutrients such as salt, various minerals, hormones, and enzymes.
 Thus, it can be used as a beauty treatment to maintain their skin and get rid of acne.
-Even though there is no scientific evidence proof for this, but there are still many people try out this urine therapy.
+Even though there is no scientific evidence proof for this, but there are still many people who try out this urine therapy.